 Because of the state of the world during their upbringing, members of this generation report more anxiety than Millennials about working.
 Just over half of Generation Z respondents reported that they will achieve a higher standard of living than their parents, down significantly from previous generations.

 Because this generation has grown up in such uncertainty, members tend to be much more risk-adverse and given to pragmatism.
-And because they have grown up entirely comfortable with technology, they are less likely to draw boundaries between work and life, so flexibility in the working environment is a must.
+Because they have grown up entirely comfortable with technology, they are less likely to draw boundaries between work and life, so flexibility in the working environment is a must.

 Gen Z also has higher salary expectations than previous workers.
 They expect to have a collaborative relationship with employers and managers, rather than a strict top-down hierarchy.
 But their pragmatism allows for their understanding that they will have to work harder to prove their value early on.